-To view based on location please click on the state of interest: NY Companies for sale, NJ Businesses for Sale, Connecticut Businesses for sale, MA Businesses, PA Businesses for sale, TX Businesses for sale.
+To view based on location, please click on the state of interest: NY Companies for sale, NJ Businesses for Sale, Connecticut Businesses for sale, MA Businesses, PA Businesses for sale, TX Businesses for sale.
 Within each state and industry, you can sort based on price, keyword, and more.

-When you have found a business you would like to get more information on, please click on the Non-Disclosure Agreement on the listing of interest.
+When you have found a business you would like to get more information on; please click on the Non-Disclosure Agreement on the listing of interest.
 Once you've filled out the NDA and Buyer Registration Information, a Broker will follow up with you.
-Please keep in mind confidentiality is important to all of the sellers that we represent and they want to limit providing information to people that are financially qualified to buy their business.
+Please keep in mind confidentiality is essential to all of the sellers that we represent and they want to limit providing information to people that are financially qualified to buy their business.

 Narrowing your search to a specific business

-You can consider the business's strengths, weaknesses, and how your skills and interest would help you to improve and grow a particular business.
-If it seems like a good fit than the next step would be to speak with the broker that has the listing of interest and discuss the business and your background further to see if it's worthwhile to set up a meeting or phone conversation with the owner of the business.
+You can consider the business's strengths, weaknesses, and how your skills and interest would help you to improve and grow a particular company.
+If it seems like a good fit than the next step would be to speak with the broker that has the listing of interest and discuss the business and your background further to see if it's worthwhile to set up a meeting or phone conversation with the owner of the company.

 Making an Offer

-After you understand your financing options and speak with the owner of the buisenss to get your questions answered its time to think about whether you want to make an offer for the business.
+After you understand your financing options and speak with the owner of the business to get your questions answered its time to think about whether you want to make an offer for the business.
 A business broker can help you to draft a letter of intent which outlines the price and terms that you are proposing.

-Once you sign the letter of intent the business owner will review it and see if it is acceptable or if they will make a counteroffer.
-If the offer is not in the ballpark sometimes the owner will decline the offer without making a counteroffer.
+Once you sign the letter of intent, the business owner will review it and see if it is acceptable or if they will make a counteroffer.
+If the offer is not in the ballpark, sometimes the owner will decline the offer without making a counteroffer.
 If you are serious about the business, its best to make an offer that is reasonable for it to be considered.